Close Menu

 Competition between the UAE and Saudi Arabia has also become more pronounced.
 Their coalition in Yemen fractured in late 2023 after Saudi Arabia targeted shipments allegedly bound for UAE-backed separatists.
 This deterioration adds complexity to Gulf cooperation within OPEC.

-Breaking OPEC up was always Israel’s plan
+Breaking up OPEC was always Israel’s plan

 In 2020, following the Abraham Accords, Israel’s state-owned Europe Asia Pipeline Company (EAPC) signed a memorandum of understanding with MED-RED Land Bridge, a joint Israeli-Emirati company, to transport oil from the UAE to Europe via Israel.